EdouardCourty/vortexql/README.md

-# VortexQL - SQL Migrations
+# VortexQL - SQL Migrations the right way

 VortexQL has been designed to be the perfect tool when it comes to SQL migrations.